Chart Color Schemes

 Population growth drivers in Mudgee Surrounds - West are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Mudgee Surrounds - West's population is around 11,717 as of Nov 2025.
-This reflects an increase of 645 people since the 2021 Census, which reported a population of 11,072 people.
-The change is inferred from the estimated resident population of 11,402 from the ABS as of June 2024 and an additional 254 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1.5 persons per square kilometer.
-Mudgee Surrounds - West's growth of 5.8% since the 2021 census exceeded the SA4 region (2.9%) and the SA3 area, making it a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 46.8% of overall population gains during recent periods.
+Mudgee Surrounds - West's population is 11,529 as of November 2025.
+This shows an increase of 457 people since the 2021 Census, which recorded a population of 11,072.
+The growth is inferred from ABS estimates: 11,393 in June 2024 and 254 new addresses since the Census date.
+This results in a density ratio of 1.4 persons per square kilometer.
+Mudgee Surrounds - West's growth rate of 4.1% since the 2021 census exceeds its SA3 area (2.6%) and SA4 region, indicating it as a growth leader.
+Interstate migration contributed approximately 46.8% to overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for national non-metropolitan areas, with the area expected to increase by 2,419 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 17.9% in total over the 17 years.
+Future trends project an above median growth for national non-metropolitan areas, with the area expected to increase by 2,419 persons to 2041, reflecting a gain of 19.8% over 17 years.

 Frequently Asked Questions - Population